 How to make this recipe

 Step 1: Place the entire slab of pork belly with its skin side up in a large pot.
-You can cut it to fit in the pot, but not too small to prevent it from drying out.
+Cut if necessary to fit, but avoid making pieces too small to prevent drying out.

 Add 3 smashed garlic, 2 bay leaves, 1 tablespoon kosher salt (use less for table salt), and some ground black pepper or peppercorns.

-Submerge the meat completely in water.
+Submerge the meat completely with enough water.
 Bring it to a boil over medium-high heat, then lower the heat and simmer until fork tender.

 Depending on the thickness, it may take 1½ to 2 hours.
-You can also do it in an electric pressure cooker for 30-45 minutes.
+You can also do it in a pressure cooker for 30-45 minutes.
 If your pork belly comes with some bones, pulling them out will make cutting easier after frying.

 PRO TIP: For crispy, crunchy skin that won't break your teeth, it's important to boil the meat until the skin becomes very tender and almost gelatinous.
 When you've achieved that, you are halfway there.

-Step 2: Transfer to a plate with its skin side up and salt the skin to help draw out the moisture.
-Allow it to dry uncovered overnight in the fridge.
+Step 2: Transfer to a plate with its skin side up and salt the skin to help draw out the excess moisture.
+Allow it to air dry uncovered overnight in the fridge.

 If you need it sooner, place it in the air fryer or oven at a low temperature of 250° F (121° C ) for about an hour to dry the skin.

-Step 3: Divide the meat into 3-inch thick pieces to get plenty of crispy exterior while the inside stays juicy.
+Step 3: Cut the meat into 3-inch thick pieces to get plenty of crispy exterior while the inside stays juicy.
 Rub salt on all sides, except for the skin (which was previously salted).

 If you prefer, you can score the skin to expose more fat if it is too thick underneath.
 It will help render the fat and draw out the moisture, resulting in crispier skin.